jkieltyka15/park-patrol/README.md

     1. Setup a Python3 virtual environment.
     2. Install the requirements in Requirements.txt using pip.
-    3. In the main game directory, run the command ./park-patrol.sh
+    3. Navigate to the main game directory.
+    4. Run the command below based on your operating system.
+        Linux: ./park-patrol.sh
+        Windows: park-patrol.bat

 # Controls: